preetsanjam/Web_Development/JavaScript/notes.md

     - The date constructor can accept seven arguments: `Date(year, month, date, hour, minutes, seconds, milliseconds)`.
     - **Getter methods** allow us to retrieve or access the values of an object’s properties.
     - **Setter methods** allow us to set the required values of the properties of an object.
 This concept is also seen in Java programming.
+- The `Math.random()` method is a static method that returns a floating point number that's greater than or equal to 0 and less than 1.